uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 Encoders for different dataset types
 -------------------------------------

-Inside immuneML, three different types of datasets are considered: :py:obj:`source.data_model.dataset.RepertoireDataset.RepertoireDataset` for immune repertoires, :py:obj:`source.data_model.dataset.SequenceDataset.SequenceDataset` for single-chain immune receptor sequences and :py:obj:`source.data_model.dataset.ReceptorDataset.ReceptorDataset` for paired sequences.
+Inside immuneML, three different types of datasets are considered: :py:obj:`immuneML.data_model.dataset.RepertoireDataset.RepertoireDataset` for immune repertoires, :py:obj:`immuneML.data_model.dataset.SequenceDataset.SequenceDataset` for single-chain immune receptor sequences and :py:obj:`immuneML.data_model.dataset.ReceptorDataset.ReceptorDataset` for paired sequences.
 We need to deal with encoding separately for each dataset type.

 When an encoding only makes sense for one possible dataset type, for example RepertoireDataset, the new encoder class can simply inherit
 DatasetEncoder and implement its abstract methods, and the :code:`build_object(dataset:Dataset, params)` method should return an instance of the class itself when a correct dataset is given.
-An example of this is the :py:obj:`source.encodings.filtered_sequence_encoding.SequenceAbundanceEncoder.SequenceAbundanceEncoder`.
+An example of this is the :py:obj:`immuneML.encodings.filtered_sequence_encoding.SequenceAbundanceEncoder.SequenceAbundanceEncoder`.

 Alternatively, when an encoding can be generalized for multiple dataset types, encoder classes are organized in the following manner:
   #.
 A base encoder class implements the method build_object(dataset: Dataset, params), which returns the correct dataset type-specific encoder.